 Graphs can find connections that would stay hidden if working with tabular data only.
 They also allow powerful analytics that unravel communities, calculate importance, and generate artificial embeddings based on the graph structure (similar structures have similar embeddings, or close structures have similar embeddings).
 On the other side, graph algorithms such as community detection, PageRank, or Node2Vec can gather the information that wouldn’t be possible with a human agent exploring the data.
 This is the power of graph-level features that tend to thrive in an environment full of interactions.

 But because the standard factors in fraud detection are expressed in numbers, the features and connections obtained by graphs also need to be expressed in numbers.
-Below, we separate insurance claims with community detection (red and yellow communities) and use the information of how many fraudulent claims there are in the blue node’s community as a feature that is then used in training the model.
+Below, we separate insurance claims with community detection (red and yellow communities).
+Each node then gets a property about the number of fraudulent claims in the community as a feature that is then used in training the model.
 Teaching the model that frauds can be connected at some point (fraudsters used the same lawyer, incidents happened on the same address or were committed by the same person, etc.) can help shape prediction, especially if the incident is already leaning towards being fraudulent.

 Figure 3.
 How Community detection might be used as a feature